-During the year ended 31 December 2020, Shaikh Mohamed Abdulla Khalifa AlKhalifa and Contax Partners Inc, shareholders of the Company, have provided total additional funding of £111,532 (2019: \pounds 635,192) (\pounds 52,832 and \pounds 58,700 respectively) to cover the working capital requirements of CoalTech Group operations.
+During the year ended 31 December 2021, Shaikh Mohamed Abdulla Khalifa AlKhalifa and Contax Partners Inc, shareholders of the Company, have provided additional funding to cover the working capital requirements of CoalTech Group operations.
+The total amounts due to Shaikh Mohamed Abdulla Khalifa AlKhalifa and Contax Partners Inc is £ 5,058,666 or US\$6,847,324 (£2,315,602 and £2,743,064 respectively).
 The Facility Agreement with them dated 31 December 2018 has been updated to reflect this amount.
-The total amounts due to Shaikh Mohamed Abdulla Khalifa AlKhalifa and Contax Partners Inc is £4,943,035 or US\$6,753,728 (2019: £4,975,564 or US\$6,601,340) (\pounds 2,263,253 and \pounds 2,679,781 respectively).